julian-fairfax/julian-fairfax.github.io/blog/201220/fixing-proprietary-graphics-drivers.md

 ```

-I also added this code to not show the certain company's logo on boot:
+I also added this code to not show Nvidia's logo on boot:
 ```
 echo 'Section "Screen"
     Identifier     "Screen0"